algolia/docsearch/docs/src/how-does-it-work.md

 your website.
 This will bind your search `input` field to display results from your Algolia index on each keystroke in a dropdown menu.

-The default styling of the dropdown uses grey colors to fit in most designs.
+The default styling of the dropdown uses a grey theme to fit in most designs.
 The dropdown itself is made of HTML with custom CSS classes and we recommend that you overwrite those classes to provide a theming more inline with the rest of your website.

 Now that DocSearch is set, you don't have anything else to do.
 We'll keep crawling your website every day and update your search results automatically.
+All we ask is that you keep the "search by Algolia" logo next to your search results.

 [1]: https://github.com/algolia/docsearch-configs/tree/master/configs
 [2]: https://github.com/algolia/docsearch-scraper